alessandropeca/S82X/README.md

 <img width="683" alt="Screenshot 2024-06-27 at 4 45 14 PM" src="https://github.com/alessandropeca/S82X/assets/30237963/8412c9ad-226f-439d-87ea-3962848e9be1">

 #### Evaluating XLF in luminosity and redshift bins
-#### Currently there is a bug with this option that needs investigation

 To integrate the XLF over a range of luminosities (Lx_min to Lx_max) and redshifts (z_min to z_max):